 - An important reason for completing the Career Interest Inventory is to identify personal strengths-your interests, skills, and work priorities (the physical and social conditions that affect the quality of a job experience). - By knowing your strengths, you can better explore careers that may be of interest, confidently set personal goals, and increase your likelihood of success. - Self-awareness allows you to identify why you are drawn to certain activities and why others seem challenging.
 It prepares you to make better decisions about your education and career. - When you find the right career, you'll enjoy what you're doing. - You'll meet a variety of new people in the workplace who will share some of your interests but may be very different from you in other ways.
-Be sure to treat everyone with courtesy and respect and be open to their views. - Feel free to share a story about how you made your own career choices. - Three self-guided activities students can do to extend learning: - What Is a Growth Mindset?: https://connect.ja.org/work-career- readiness/on-the-job/growth-mindset/what-is-a-growth-mindset/what-isa-growth-mindset-2 - How to Develop a Growth Mindset: https://connect.ja.org/work- career-readiness/on-the-job/growth-mindset/how-to-develop-a-growth- mindset2 - Make the Match: https://connect.ja.org/work-career-readiness/plan-your-path/job-search/make-the-match
+Be sure to treat everyone with courtesy and respect and be open to their views. - Feel free to share a story about how you made your own career choices. - This recommended introductory self-guided activity can extend student learning: - How to Develop a Growth Mindset: https://connect.ja.org/work- career-readiness/on-the-job/growth-mindset/how-to-develop-a-growth- mindset2